gian-hancock/gian-hancock.github.io/content/posts/02-advent-of-code-2022-day-15/index.md

 > In this case `get_intersection_points` and `is_aligned_intersection` is left as an excercise to the reader.

 # 7. Closing Thoughts
 At the time of writing I've only completed AoC 2022 days 1 through 15, but this is definitely my favourite problem so far.
 I had a ton of fun exploring the different approaches and measuring their performance.
-I think the size of the search area combined with the nature of the problem itself is brilliant.
+I think the size of the search area combined with the use of Manhattan distance[^manhattan-distance][^chebyshev_distance] makes the problem shine.
 The most basic approach—brute force—is only just too slow[^brute-force], but any optimisation at all allows us to solve the problem in reasonable time, opening the door to many different approaches.

 ## 7.1.
 Final Visualisations

 And finally, here's a visualisation of the actual input I got from AoC[^actual-solution-type]:

 <div style="width: 90vw; position: relative; left: 50%; right: 50%; margin-left: -45vw; display: flex; flex-wrap: wrap; justify-content: center; gap: 10px;">
-{{<figure src="final-solution-1.svg" width="500px" caption="fig 34: 6,000,000 x 6,000,000 view">}}
+{{<figure src="final-solution-1.svg" width="500px" caption="fig. 34: 6,000,000 x 6,000,000 view">}}
-{{<figure src="final-solution-2.svg" width="500px" caption="fig 35: 1,600,000 x 1,600,000 view">}}
+{{<figure src="final-solution-2.svg" width="500px" caption="fig. 35: 1,600,000 x 1,600,000 view">}}
-{{<figure src="final-solution-3.svg" width="500px" caption="fig 36: 800,000 x 800,000 view">}}
+{{<figure src="final-solution-3.svg" width="500px" caption="fig. 36: 800,000 x 800,000 view">}}
-{{<figure src="final-solution-4.svg" width="500px" caption="fig 37: 125 x 125 view">}}
+{{<figure src="final-solution-4.svg" width="500px" caption="fig. 37: 125 x 125 view">}}
 </div>

 {{<figure src="final-solution-5.svg" width="800px" caption="Only sensors neighbouring the solution">}}